aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions/README.md

 distributedMap.itemProcessor(new sfn.Pass(this, 'Pass State'));
 ```

+If you want to specify the execution type for the DistributedMap, you must set the `mapExecutionType` property in the `DistributedMap` class.
 When using the `DistributedMap` class, the `ProcessorConfig.executionType` property is ignored.

-If you want to specify the execution type, you must set the `mapExecutionType` property in the `DistributedMap` class instead.

-In the following example, the execution type for the  DistributedMap is `EXPRESS` based on the value specified for `mapExecutionType`.
+In the following example, the execution type for the DistributedMap is set to `EXPRESS` based on the value specified for `mapExecutionType`.

 ```ts
 const distributedMap = new sfn.DistributedMap(this, 'DistributedMap', {